Thinkx-Software/ssentezo-wallet-documentation/README.md

 ## Setting up  Authorization.

 Using your generated API USER and API KEY.  the wallet follows a standard basic auth to secure the api where the Authorization header is sent encoded to base64.
-## example  - how to encode the string using php
+## Example  - How to encode the string using php

 ```php
 //your api user